raineorshine/npm-check-updates/README.md

 `filterResults` runs _after_ new versions are fetched, in contrast to `filter`, `reject`, `filterVersion`, and `rejectVersion`, which run _before_.
 This allows you to filter out upgrades with `filterResults` based on how the version has changed (e.g. a major version change).

-Only available in .ncurc.js or when importing npm-check-updates as a module.
+> :warning: The predicate function is only available in .ncurc.js or when importing npm-check-updates as a module, not on the command line.
+To convert a JSON config to a JS config, follow the instructions at https://github.com/raineorshine/npm-check-updates#config-functions.

 ```js
 /** Filter out non-major version updates.
 Note this could also be achieved with --target semver.